::p_load(tmap, SpatialAcc, sf, ggstatsplot, reshape2, tidyverse, fca) pacman

 Projected CRS: SVY21 / Singapore TM

-eldercare <- st_read(dsn = "Data/Geospatial", layer = "ELDERCARE")
+<- st_read(dsn = "Data/Geospatial", layer = "ELDERCARE") eldercare

 Reading layer `ELDERCARE' from data source